-- 4. We support stabilizing the tax revenue of junior taxing districts.
-Payments in lieu of taxes should be distributed to such districts in the same manner as taxes would be. - 5.
-We support legislation requiring all agencies that administer public lands make payment in lieu of taxes (PILT) equal to the tax payments that would otherwise be due to counties, cities, and local taxing districts.
+- senior or disabled person's property tax exemption.
+(2018) - 6.
+We support stabilizing the tax revenue of junior taxing districts.
+Payments in lieu of taxes should be distributed to such districts in the same manner as taxes would be. - 7.
+We support legislation requiring all agencies that administer public lands to make payment in lieu of taxes (PILT) equal to the tax payments that would otherwise be due to counties, cities, and local taxing districts.
 We further request the legislature to fully fund PILT payments from agencies.
-(2020) - 6.
+(2020) - 8.
 We support legislation to update how PILT is calculated to ensure counties with high level of public lands are not adversely affected by public lands.
-(2020) - 7.
+(2020) - 9.
 We support open space, agricultural land, and designated forest land taxation laws.
-(2019) - 8.
+(2019) - 10.
 We support liberal application and interpretation of open space and current use taxation laws in favor of the landowner.
-(2011)

-- 9. We ask that any government agency voting or proclaiming to waive rental payments to the landowners/landlords be prevented from collecting any property taxes on the same parcels during the time that rental payments are waived.
-(2020) - 10.
-We support legislation to continue the provision allowing farmers markets to take place for up to 53 days per year on property considered tax exempt as a public assembly hall or community celebration facility under RCW 84.36.037.
-(2022) - 11.
+(2011) - 11.
+We ask that any government entity voting or proclaiming to waive rental payments to the landowners/ landlords be prevented from collecting any property taxes on the same parcels during the time that rental payments are waived.
+(2023) - 12.
 We support legislation to remove the penalty when removing land from all open space designation if it has been in open space for a minimum of ten years.
 (2010)